December 11, 2025

 Targeting chromatin remodeling to limit metastasis

-The 2025 grant was awarded to Emily Dykhuizen for her project targeting the PBAF chromatin remodeling complex in metastatic breast cancer.
+A 2025 grant was awarded to Emily Dykhuizen for her project targeting the PBAF chromatin remodeling complex in metastatic breast cancer.
 Her team is investigating how disrupting this complex can reduce tumor growth and improve immune response.
 The work could help identify a new therapeutic strategy to combat metastasis, a leading cause of mortality among breast cancer patients.

 Developing blood-based biomarkers for early detection